I guarantee you would have either heard of or seen pictures of Lake Titicaca Peru but you may not know too much about it.

 Click Here to visit the Peru Hop website for more information and to book your bus tickets online.

-The only way to explore Lake Titicaca Peru is by organising a Lake Titicaca Tour which can either be done in Puno at a tourist office when you arrive or by booking ahead of time with a tour company.
+The only way to explore the lake is by organizing a Lake Titicaca Tour which can either be done in Puno at a tourist office when you arrive or by booking online ahead of time with a tour company.

-Click Here to book Lake Titicaca Tours with Madre Tierra Travel.
+Click Here to search all Lake Titicaca Tours

 LAKE TITICACA FACTS

-Before I tell you more about my experience on the Lake Titicaca Tour, here are some fun facts about Lake Titicaca Peru:
+Before I tell you more about my experience on the tour, here are some fun facts:

-- Lake Titicaca Altitude: 3, 812 meters above sea level (highest lake in the world)
+- Lake Titicaca Altitude: 3, 812 meters above sea level (the highest lake in the world)